sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_05_Implementing_and_configuring_virtualization_in_Windows_Server.md

 1. In the Containers pane, browse through the **Overview**, **Containers**, **Images**, **Networks**, and **Volumes** tabs.

-### Exercise 2 results

-After this exercise, you should have installed Docker on Windows Server, downloaded a Windows container image containing web services, and verified its functionality.

 ### Review
 In this lab, you have completed: